bhatvikrant/bhatVikrant/README.md

 - 🌱 I’m currently learning **_Graphql_** and **_Typescript_**
 - 💬 Ask me about **_Javacript!_**
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to draw and play guitar

 ### Connect with me: